Predicting co-segregation in alloys with solute-solute interactions: Learning segregation energy spectra with solute-solute interactions

 After that, full pairwise descriptors are constructed, comprising 18 SOAP features and 5 structural features.
-The five structural descriptors, shown in Fig. \ref{Fig1}(f) and (g), include the free volume and hydrostatic stress at each site within the pair, as well as the inter-site distance between the two sites.
-These structural features are included because they are closely related to segregation behavior \cite{zhangHydrostaticPressureinducedTransition2023,xie2025predsegmg,pal2021spectrumvol}, and are therefore expected to improve the predictive performance of the ML models.
+The five structural descriptors, shown in Fig. \ref{Fig1}(f) and (g), include the free volume and hydrostatic stress at each site within the pair, as well as the inter-site distance between the two neighboring sites.
+These descriptors are selected based on the fundamental physical mechanisms governing segregation behavior \cite{zhangHydrostaticPressureinducedTransition2023,xie2025predsegmg,pal2021spectrumvol}.
+Specifically, the free volume describes the local geometric environment and the ability of a GB site to accommodate solute atoms with different atomic sizes, while the hydrostatic stress reflects the local elastic state and its interaction with local lattice distortion at/around GB sites.
+The inter-site distance further characterizes the spatial configuration between neighboring sites and influences solute-solute interactions during co-segregation.
+These structural factors therefore provide direct physical insights into the origin of segregation energy variations.
+For example, previous studies have shown that some rare-earth elements, such as Gd and Nd, preferentially occupy sites with larger free volume, whereas certain transition metal solutes favor compressive environments due to their distinct atomic size and bonding characteristics \cite{niePeriodicSegregationSolute2013}.
+Therefore, the combination of representative SOAP descriptors and physically motivated structural features provides a comprehensive representation of the local co-segregation environment, enabling the ML models to capture the underlying relationships between atomic structure, solute interactions, and DS segregation energies.

 At this stage, the pairwise segregation energies are evaluated for the binary systems A-B and A-C, as well as the ternary systems A-B-C and A-C-B, for the selected $m$ pairs according to the Section \ref{thermodynamics}.
 Combined with the full set of descriptors for these $m$ pairs, the XGBoost algorithm \cite{chen2016xgboost} is employed to train ML models for predicting the pairwise segregation energy for each binary and ternary systems of all $M$ pairs using a 90/10 training-to-testing split.
-The full process for training and predicting pairwise segregation energy is shown in Fig. \ref{Fig1}(e)-(h).
+Detailed hyperparameters are listed in Table S1.
+In the Supplementary Materials (SM) (i).
+The full process for training and predicting pairwise segregation energy is shown in Fig. \ref{Fig2}(e)-(h).
 Here, XGBoost is adopted due to its high predictive accuracy and great computational efficiency in dealing with GB segregation behavior \cite{yuan2025multitaskml}.

 \FloatBarrier